Cultural impact of classic series

 This direct interaction between creators and the public enhances the sense of belonging and transforms the audience into an active part of the television cultural phenomenon.

-Constant exchange also influences the evolution of series, as immediate feedback can impact future creative decisions.
+Constant sharing also influences series evolution, as immediate feedback can impact future creative decisions.